-Tourism Malaysia returns to woo the middle eastern market at ATM 2022
+Tourism Malaysia returns to woo the Middle Eastern market at ATM 2022

 - Two million international tourist arrivals expected this this year and RM8.6 billion (AED7.5 billion) in tourism receipts expected for 2022

-DUBAI:– Tourism Malaysia, the promotion board under the Ministry of Tourism, Arts & Culture Malaysia, is participating once again in the Arabian Travel Market with the country’s tourism trade partners, to promote Malaysia to the Middle Eastern market.
+Dubai, United Arab Emirates: Tourism Malaysia, the promotion board under the Ministry of Tourism, Arts and Culture Malaysia, is participating once again in the Arabian Travel Market with the country’s tourism trade partners, to promote Malaysia to the Middle Eastern market.
 Showcasing the latest attractions and destinations for shopping, family fun, eco-adventure, honeymoons, luxury holidays, Malaysia will also underscore its reputation as a safe travel destination.

 Malaysia reopened its borders to international tourists on 1st April 2022.
 Commenting, Dato’ Sri Nancy said, “It was indeed a significant milestone for our tourism industry as we welcome more international visitors, first time and returning visitors alike, to further boost our economy.
 Now that our borders are fully open again, we are confident that we will witness a strong rebound in tourism numbers, to bolster the recovery of our economy.
 We estimate two million international tourist arrivals this year generating more than RM8.6 billion (AED7.5 billion) in tourism receipts.”

 Pre-pandemic, in 2019, Malaysia received 397,726 tourists from MENA region.
-Saudi Arabia was Malaysia’s top market, accounting for 121,444 tourists, more than 30% of arrivals, from the West Asia and North African regions, an 8.2% increase over the previous year.
+Saudi Arabia was Malaysia’s top market, accounting for 121,444 tourists, more than 30 percent of arrivals, from the West Asia and North African regions, an 8.2 percent increase over the previous year.

 The Malaysian delegation is comprised of hotels and resorts, travel agents, tourism product owners, and representatives from state tourism boards.
 During the four-day event, they will be presenting their respective tourism products and services that cater specifically for the Middle Eastern market.